Every customer is different. And you wouldn't expect your sales team to say the same thing to every customer.

 - Behaviour: at what stage of the buyer’s journey is the individual with your company - have they been looking at your website constantly, chatting with your bot on many occasions, or are they a current customer investigating an upgrade.

 You don’t need to rely on feedback forms or guess work to collect this information anymore.
-Conversation engines can collect information about your customers from their shared profile and the conversation itself.
+A digital assistant can collect information about your customers from their shared profile and the conversation itself.
 Accurate audience segments can then be created.
 A detailed analytics dashboard then heightens the ability to customise customise customise and optimise optimise optimise.

-From here, marketers can send broadcasts to specific groups through social media with messages more customised than ever before, and then of course, analyse the results.
+From here, marketers can customise messages and product better than ever before, and then of course, analyse the results.

 So hopefully we’ve left you with two messages: